waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 In case you want to change location or WiFi network, you can enter configuration mode using the Config switch on the interface board: keep pushed the Config switch and reset the kit (press once the reset switch).
 Hold the Config switch until the Config Led turns blue.

 ### Operational mode
 When you power the kit, the Led stays on/red while connecting to the WiFi.
-If it can't connect, it goes in configuration mode, if it has the right credentials the Led will turn on green for 5 seconds and off.
+If it can't connect, it goes in configuration mode, if it has the right credentials the Led will turn on/green and after 5 seconds it goes off.
 Every time the data are pushed to the cloud, the Led blinks green if the uplink is successful.
-If the payload can't reach the server, the data are saved on the SD-card and the Led stays on/orange.
+If the payload can't reach the server, the data are saved on the SD-card and the Led stays on/orange until the kit is capable to coonect to the server.